luaforge/luaservice/Win32Serial/readme.txt

 priority order:

 * Finish Documentation
-* Update docs to reflect new oo HPORT class?
 * More luaunit cases to cover edges.
 * More useful constants and/or bitfield to/from sets mechanism
 * Test under IUP